Sgt-Hartmann/Write-ups/Archangel write-up.md

 Now we have code execution.

-We can use it to upload a php reverse shell (`shell.php`) using wget and URL encoding the space, immediately after opening the server.
+We can use it to upload a php reverse shell (Pentestmonkey's php reverse shell named as `shell.php`) using wget and URL encoding the space, immediately after opening the server in the folder we've saved the reverse shell.
 ![](https://github.com/user-attachments/assets/c8d81dca-ab7c-431d-a3c8-ddf81e64d3d5)